johnou/mercury/README.md

-Script Runner Lite
+Mercury
 =======

-ScriptRunner Lite for JIRA allows you to extend the functionality of JIRA, executing scripts to interact with JIRA as Post Functions.
+Mercury for JIRA allows you to extend the functionality of JIRA, executing scripts to interact with JIRA as Post Functions.
 Scripts can take actions such as updating an issue during a transition.

 Getting started
 ---------------